-If you are looking for digital 5s tools to optimize your shop floor processes, you came to the right place.
+If you are looking for digital 5s tools to optimize your shop floor processes, you’re in the right place.
 Manufacturing companies find it easier to use a digital approach to smoothen the process and amplify the results.
-Azumuta offers digital solutions for companies who want to replace their andon, kaizen, kanban, 8d boards and many more.
+Azumuta offers digital solutions for companies who want to replace their andon, kaizen, kanban, 8D boards, and many more.

 Best 5s practices of Azumuta

 Azumuta is a cloud-based knowledge hub for standard work, as well as other relevant documents and images.
-Our software allows operators to quickly access whatever information they require about the workspace, the processes and procedures.
+Our software allows operators to quickly access whatever information they require about the workspace, processes, and procedures.

 With our tracking boards, frontline workers can easily report opportunities for improvement.
 See the status of all issues and eliminate non-conformities.
 Find, track, and record events, then allocate them to the appropriate operator at the right time.